GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians: Experiments

 \subsection{Memory Usage}

-~ In this section, we present results and analysis on the memory usage of GEVO and the compared frameworks.
+~ In this section, we compare the memory usage of GEVO against prior frameworks.
 The total memory is comprised of: 1) the \emph{map}, which is the size of the resulting NeRF or Gaussians, and 2) the \emph{overhead}, which is the extra memory for storing input and temporal variables during the execution in order to produce the output (the map).
 Note that the overhead memory is highly dependent on the algorithm and its implementation.
 To reduce the impact of implementation, we only track variables that are \emph{essential} to the algorithm\footnote{Measured using our own memory profiler that tracks memory allocation of these variables in their C++ constructors and deconstructors.} and avoid ones cached solely for acceleration.

-The overhead memory of GEVO and other methods is summarized in \Cref{tab:main-metrics}.
-Overall, GEVO requires the lowest average overhead memory of 83.5~MB on Replica and 31.4~MB on TUM, which are dominated by the keyframes stored in the current window.
+The overhead memory of GEVO and other methods is summarized in \Cref{tab:main-metrics}. \reviewdiff{Recall that all methods store keyframes in full resolution.} Overall, GEVO requires the lowest average overhead memory of 83.5~MB on Replica and 31.4~MB on TUM, which are dominated by the keyframes stored in the current window.
 In MonoGS and Photo-SLAM, many keyframes from both current and past windows are stored in memory to periodically train Gaussians to reduce catastrophic forgetting.
 For these frameworks, the keyframes dominate (96\% to 99\%) the overhead memory.
 By only storing images in the current sliding window, GEVO reduces the overhead memory by 114~MB on average on TUM compared with MonoGS and Photo-SLAM.
-Since the image resolution is $2.65\times$ higher on Replica, GEVO achieves an even higher overhead memory reduction (480~MB on average).
+Since the image resolution is $2.66\times$ higher on Replica, GEVO achieves an even higher overhead memory reduction (480~MB on average).

 Among the benchmarked methods, GO-SLAM has the highest overhead memory due to the storage of large temporary variables in addition to all keyframe images.
 Specifically, with a tracker derived from DROID-SLAM, GO-SLAM computes a 4D correlation volume~\cite{teed2020raft} between each pair of pixels of multiple feature maps to obtain the optical flow.
 With a size of at least 1~GB, the 4D correlation volume contributes to 50\% to 60\% of the overhead memory.
 Thus, GEVO reduces the overhead memory by up to $53\times$ on Replica and $168\times$ on TUM compared with GO-SLAM.